-You will gain very practical skills and a lot of them.
-The case studies we do are based on real-life businesses and important finance events that are in the news
+On the MSc Finance course you will gain very practical skills and a lot of them.
+The case studies we do are based on real-life businesses and important finance events that are in the news.

 More about Ha Xuan

 I’m from Da Nang, a small city in the middle of Vietnam.
-Before I joined Nottingham Trent University, I was a Teaching Assistant at the University of Da Nang for three years in the Department of Banking.
-I heard about Nottingham Trent University through a Facebook group I joined of Vietnamese students in the United Kingdom.
+Before I joined Nottingham Business School, I was a Teaching Assistant at the University of Da Nang for three years in the Department of Banking.
+I heard about Nottingham Business School through a Facebook group I joined of Vietnamese students in the United Kingdom.
 I asked about strong universities for postgraduate finance programmes and they recommended Nottingham Business School.